 - Out of pocket travel expenses that were incurred as a result of the accident

-- Costs incurred in the rehabilitation of a family member who is bereaved
+- Costs incurred in the rehabilitation of .a bereaved family member

 - Funeral costs

-As there are a number of costs and expenses that you can claim for, it can be really helpful to take the advice of a solicitor who has done this many times before to ensure that you don’t miss out on any crucial compensation that you could be entitled to.
+As there are several costs and expenses that you can claim for, it can be constructive to take the advice of a solicitor who has done this many times before to ensure that you don’t miss out on any crucial compensation be entitled to.

 Once you have decided to make your personal injury claims, contact Accident Claims UK.
-Your personal injury claims time limit is years from the date of your accident but we suggest speaking to us as soon as possible so that we can start arranging the collection of evidence.
+Your personal injury claims time limit is years from the date of your accident, but we suggest speaking to us as soon as possible to start arranging the collection of evidence.
 Speak to us today on 0800 073 8801 or get in touch us via our online form and we’ll get right back to you.
 We also have a live chat if you’d like to ask us any questions about your claim.

-A bereavement can be devastating and you may be confused by some of the emotions you’re feeling.
-There is no right or wrong way to feel but the NHS website can help you understand ways of coping and how to contact somebody if you feel you need some additional support.
+Bereavement can be devastating, and you may be confused by some of the emotions you’re feeling.
+There is no right or wrong way to feel, but the NHS website can help you understand ways of coping and how to contact somebody if you feel you need some additional support.

 You may have been a passenger involved in the road traffic accident.
 If so, you may be entitled to claim compensation.
 Here is our guide to car accident claims.